-The Department of Nursing of Our Lady of Holy Cross College is accredited by the National League for Nursing Accrediting Commission www.nlnac.org
+The Department of Nursing of Our Lady of Holy Cross College is accredited by the Accreditation Commission for Education in Nursing (ACEN) www.acenursing.org

 (3343 Peachtree Road NE, Suite 850, Atlanta, Georgia 30326; Phone: 404-975-5000, Fax: 404-975-5020) to award the baccalaureate degree.